Celayix Home » Leading Causes of Security Guard Turnover

 There are various risks associated with security activities.
 Here are a few of the most prevalent issues that security guard businesses must deal with:

-Workplace violence: Any sort of physical violence is an example of workplace violence.
+• Workplace violence: Any physical violence is an example of workplace violence.
 It can also involve sexual harassment, bullying, and weapon-based intimidation.
-It is critical to address these issues since research has connected bullying and workplace violence to diabetes.

-Dangers associated with dogs: Poorly trained guard dogs might exhibit unpredictable and violent behaviour.
+• Dangers associated with dogs: Poorly trained guard dogs might exhibit unpredictable and violent behavior.
 Security companies should teach dogs appropriately to avoid this.

-Handling Weapons: Poor Handling of Weapons can be very dangerous.
+• Handling Weapons: Poor weapon handling can be dangerous.
 Proper weaponry training is important to minimize significant injury.

-Radiation exposure: Radiation exposure can be quite harmful, and training is specifically necessary to prevent it.
-Security guards are prone to radiation exposure in various locations such as hospitals, labs etc.
+• Radiation Exposure: Radiation exposure can be harmful, and training is necessary to prevent it.
+Security guards are prone to radiation exposure in various locations, such as hospitals and labs.

-Risk considerations: Organization risk factors such as working alone and restrictive work schedules might endanger the health and safety of security guards.
+• Risk considerations: Organizational risk factors, such as working alone and restrictive work schedules, might endanger the health and safety of security guards.

 Final Thoughts